 |Less severe brain damage||Persisting issues with memory, concentration and mood swings with possible slight risk of epilepsy, but otherwise a good recovery.||£14,380 to £40,410|

 The broader effects of being given the wrong medication in hospital can also be claimed for as well as the reaction or illness caused by the medication itself.
 These damages refer to the financial cost of the health effects of the incorrect prescription.
-The financial costs that can be claimed back could include:
+The financial costs that can be claimed back in special damages could include:

 - Medical care costs: If you have needed to pay for any treatment for the effects of the prescription or for the effects of an illness that was not effectively treated as a result of a wrong prescription then you could claim back these expenses.